Sue Cook: Career

 Sue Cook's broadcasting career began as a producer, presenter and DJ for London's Capital Radio.
-She then moved to the BBC where, over the next thirty years, she presented programmes for both radio and television—notably, You and Yours, Making History, Nationwide, BBC Breakfast, We're Going Places, Daytime Live, Children in Need and Out of Court.
+She then moved to the BBC where, over the next thirty years, she presented programmes for both radio and television—notably, You and Yours, Making History, Nationwide, Breakfast Time, We're Going Places, Daytime Live, Children in Need and Out of Court.
 In 1984, Cook was the joint presenter with Nick Ross on the launch of Crimewatch, staying for eleven years.

-Other BBC TV presenting credits include Pebble Mill at One, BBC Breakfast, ‘’Daytime Live’’, Omnibus at the Proms, Having a Baby, and many documentary series including Hampton Court Palace, Great Ormond Street Hospital, Maternity Hospital, the 1994 Pilot for Out of This World, (the series presented by Carol Vorderman, in 1996), and the Children's Royal Variety Performance.
+Other BBC TV presenting credits include Pebble Mill at One, Omnibus at the Proms, Having a Baby, and many documentary series including Hampton Court Palace, Great Ormond Street Hospital, Maternity Hospital, the 1994 pilot for Out of This World, (the series presented by Carol Vorderman, in 1996), and the Children's Royal Variety Performance.
 She was a regular guest on Call My Bluff, and a member of Holidays team of reporters.
 For Channel 4 she hosted The Chelsea Flower Show, the Hampton Court Flower Show and the popular afternoon series Collectors' Lot.
 She also appeared as herself in the BBC television drama serial Edge of Darkness (1985) and in The Life and Loves of a She-Devil (1986).

 She is a recurring character in the comedy series I'm Alan Partridge, in which she is an unseen friend of Partridge's.